 In the end, it’s a win-win situation!

 Thank You, Ana, for sharing your thoughts on building a user retention strategy for eCommerce businesses.
-Marketers – What retention strategies have worked for your brand in 2020?
+Marketers – What retention strategies have worked for your brand?
 Share them through the comments section below.

 Here are actionable resources we've curated for you!